Morning Briefing - November 06, 2024

 Capsule b could potentially prove or disprove an academic researcher’s theory, presented to the NRC by Mothers for Peace as part of a broad effort to prevent a relicensing of Diablo Canyon’s two reactors, that Unit 1’s reactor vessel is unacceptably brittle.

-On Monday, Erich Michael, NRC’s lawyer, told the circuit judges that NRC “did not inadvertently create a license amendment proceeding or issue a license amendment” by declining to make PG&E remove capsule b.
+On Monday, Erich Michel, NRC’s lawyer, told the circuit judges that NRC “did not inadvertently create a license amendment proceeding or issue a license amendment” by declining to make PG&E remove capsule b.

-Mothers for Peace can still advance their argument about potential reactor brittleness during NRC staff’s review of PG&E’s license extension request, said Michael.
+Mothers for Peace can still advance their argument about potential reactor brittleness during NRC staff’s review of PG&E’s license extension request, said Michel.

 PG&E’s operating licenses for Unit 1 expired on Nov.
 2, but NRC has allowed the reactor to stay online while staff vet the utility’s license renewal application.
 Unit 2’s license will lapse on Aug.
 26 2025.
 Commission staff have said they could finish reviewing the renewal application in August 2025 or so.